 Pronunciation of 'Boraginaceae'

 The word 'Boraginaceae' refers to a family of flowering plants commonly known as the borage or forget-me-not family.
-It is pronounced as 'buh-raj-uh-NAY-see-ee' in English (en-US).
+It is pronounced as 'buh-raj-uh-NAY-see-ee' in English.

 Word Origin

-The term 'Boraginaceae' originates from New Latin, derived from 'Borago,' which is the genus name for borage plants, combined with the suffix '-aceae,' used to denote plant families.
+The term 'Boraginaceae' originates from New Latin, derived from 'Borago,' which is the type genus of this family.

 Pronunciation Details